 I'm sure that you will join us in thanking all of our volunteers who helped out on the route and at the start finish area.
 As usual they did a fine job and their catering skills were great taking on this job for the first time and saving us over £800 in the process!

 Finally whether its is on your road bike or mountain bike, why not take on our event this coming Sunday, the 44 mile 'Ride le Route' which starts and finishes at the Bradford Sky Ride and takes on the 20 miles of the Tour de France Grand Depart route within the Bradford District.

-The Bronte mountain bike challenge is a highly regarded event annual which has a route suitable for all standards of mountain bike and cyclo-cross rider.
-This will be the 10th Bronte Mountain Bike Challenge in this, the year when the Tour de France Grand Depart will pass our start finnish area and even share a small section of our route.
+The Bronte Mountain Bike Challenge is a highly regarded event which has a route suitable for all standards of mountain bike and cyclo-cross rider.
+This will be the 10th Bronte Mountain Bike Challenge in this, the year when the Tour de France Grand Depart has just passed our start finish area in Oxenhope and even shared a small section of our on road route.
 Thanks to our generous sponsors at Walkers Chartered Accountants of Keighley and Aire Valley Cycles all entry fees go straight to Sue Ryder's care.
 There is no obligation to raise additional funds through sponsorship but we certainly are grateful to those who do.

 Our three routes, Charlotte, Emily and Anne take their names from the three Bronte Sisters who were inspired in their writing by the stunning and challenging landscape that the routes navigate.

 A 27.6 mile extreme challenge route - following the very popular new route used in 2013.
 Riders tackle the notorious 'stairs' and goes over the moors to Widdop, towards Worsthorne and back via a brand new section of the Pennine Bridleway and then descend the 'stairs'.